Sami-Leon/plsmmLasso/README.md

 #> [6]  0.000000e+00
 ```

-Similar behavior would be observe for the alphas if we were to increase
+Similar behavior would be observed for the alpha values if we were to
-the value of gamma.
+increase the value of gamma.

-To find optimal values for gamma and lambda we tune these
+To find optimal values for gamma and lambda, we tune these
-hyperparameters using BIC-type criteria using the tune_plsmm function
+hyperparameters using BIC-type criteria with the `tune_plsmm()` function
 and a grid search.

 ``` r